hexiaofeng/poolnetty/README.md

 To clean and package:

 ```
- gradle clean compilejava jar
+  gradle clean org.r358.poolnetty.test sourcesJar javadocJar install

- # With archives in:

- <root>/pool/build/libs
- <root>/common/build/libs

 ```

 ## Quick Start:
-If your interested in testing it out then the following will help you.
+Use the following to get you started quickly.

 ### Basic set up.